 Airdate: 12/05/57.
-Guest Cast: Britt Lomond (Capitan Monastario), Sebastian Cabot (Judge Vasca), Jan Arvan (Don Ignacio Torres), Than Wyenn (Licenciado Pina), William Schallert (Innkeeper).
-Directed by: Norman Foster.
-Teleplay by: Jackson Gillis, Bob Wehling.
+Guest Cast: Britt Lomond (Capitan Monastario), Henry Calvin (Sergeant Garcia), Sebastian Cabot (Judge Vasca), Gene Sheldon (Bernardo), George J. Lewis (Don Alejandro), Jan Arvan (Don Ignacio Torres).
+Directed by: Norman.
+Foster.
+Teleplay by: Jackson Gillis, Bob Wehling

 Diego worries that Monastario may attempt such a plan so he shadows Garcia to the inn where Vasca is spending the night.
-There he sees the sergeant drug the Judge in an attempt to keep him from reaching the trial.
-He, in turn, drugs Garcia's wine and sends the sleepy Judge off to Los Angeles.
-When Diego rushes to the pueblo, he finds that Monastario has already started the trial and Pina is conducting a mockery of justice.
-Monastario is amazed, however, when Pina suddenly announces a verdict of "not guilty", for Zorro has snuck up behind Pina and is holding a sword against his back.
+The sergeant challenges the portly jurist to an eating contest but discovers he is not able to keep up with his opponent.
+Zorro then sees the sergeant drug the judge in an attempt to keep him from reaching the trial.
+Zorro, in turn, drugs Garcia's wine and sends the sleepy judge off to Los Angeles.
+Zorro rushes to the pueblo, where he finds that Monastario has already started the trial and Piņa is conducting a mockery of justice.
+Monastario is amazed, however, when Piņa suddenly announces a verdict of "not guilty", for Zorro has snuck up behind Piņa and is holding a sword against his back.

 and Monastario realizes he cannot win this battle.
 The scheming commandante turns the